 marlee jane ward

-I’m a writer living and working on Wurundjeri Woi Wurrung land.
+I’m a writer and visual artist living and working on Wurundjeri Woi Wurrung land.
 I have published both fiction and non-fiction in the genres of speculative fiction and memoir.

 I’ve developed my craft through a BCA at the University of Wollongong and acceptance into the 6-week Clarion West Writers Workshop in Seattle, Washington (2014), and the Novel Writing Workshop at The Gunn Centre for the Study of Science Fiction at the University of Kansas (2017).